B-Experienced Internship Programme

 The opportunities available through this programme could be a combination of in-person, hybrid and fully remote internships, offering flexibility.
 Each internship role description that is advertised will outline levels of support and development opportunities as well as role expectations.

 Internship lengths will vary between 10 days (70 hours) and 20 days (140 hours), and can be either on a full-time or part-time basis.
-Opportunities will be advertised during three cycles with some internships taking place in vacation periods and others throughout term time.
+Opportunities will be advertised during two cycles with some internships taking place in vacation periods and others throughout term time.
 Any internships taking place during term time will be designed to be flexible to fit alongside your studies and other commitments such as part-time work or caring responsibilities.

 Cycle 1